Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Related Work

-The connectivity between layers have also been investigated for RBMs.
-For example, recent work has shown that crafted connectivity patterns can yield significantly better learning performance on RBMs~\cite{selfAnonymous}, and that sparse representations of RBMs can lead to more accurate and faster learning for Deep Belief Models (DBN) \cite{wang_rbmTNNLS}.
-Moreover, the Sparse Boltzmann Machines (SBM) is a model where the connectivity is a sparse two-layer tree-like network~\cite{SBM}.
-Different tree-like networks can be learned from data and then used as hyperparameters when training the RBM, generating models that are less likely to over fit and that have better interpretability with respect to the dense RBM.
+The connectivity between layers has also been investigated for RBMs.
+For example, recent work has shown that crafted and fixed connectivity patterns can yield significantly better learning performance on RBMs~\citep{selfAnonymous}, and that sparse representations of RBMs can lead to more accurate and faster learning for Deep Belief Models (DBN) \citep{wang_rbmTNNLS}.
+Note that \cite{selfAnonymous}, our prior work on designing sparse RBMs, did not consider optimization of the network connectivity but fixed connectivity patterns and their influence on the learning curve.

+The Sparse Boltzmann Machines (SBM) is a model where the connectivity is a sparse two-layer tree-like network~\citep{SBM}.
+Different tree-like networks can be learned from data and then used as hyperparameters when training the RBM, generating models that are less likely to overfit and that have better interpretability with respect to the dense RBM.
 In a more recent work, the network connectivity of the RBM is learned during training along with other model parameters.
-Their approach (called SET method) removes connections with the smallest weights and adds the same number of randomly chosen new connections at each training round~\cite{SET_mocanu}.
+The approach proposed by \cite{SET_mocanu} (called SET method) removes connections with the smallest weights and adds the same number of randomly chosen new connections at each training round.
 Thus, network sparsity is predefined (a hyperparameter).
 In contrast, NCG (to be presented) learns the connectivity and sparseness during training using the gradients of the unmodified objective function of the model.